bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 What is a Higher Order Component?
 Its a function that takes in another function as its argument.

-What are three different ways to style components in React? inline, bootstrap and styled components
+What are three different ways to style components in React? inline, bootstrap and styled componenst